McShelby/hugo-theme-relearn/archetypes/chapter.md

 +++
 archetype = "chapter"
 title = "{{ replace .Name "-" " " | title }}"
-weight = X
+weight = 1
 +++

-Lorem Ipsum.
+This is a new chapter.